sangria-graphql/sangria-graphql.github.io/learn.md

 }
 ```

 Here we login and adding colors in the same GraphQL query.
-It will produce result like this one:
+It will produce a result like this one:

 ```json
 {